AI-Guru/music-generation-research/README.md

 > We introduce AudioLM, a framework for high-quality audio generation with long-term consistency.
 AudioLM maps the input audio to a sequence of discrete tokens and casts audio generation as a language modeling task in this representation space.
 We show how existing audio tokenizers provide different trade-offs between reconstruction quality and long-term structure, and we propose a hybrid tokenization scheme to achieve both objectives.
 Namely, we leverage the discretized activations of a masked language model pre-trained on audio to capture long-term structure and the discrete codes produced by a neural audio codec to achieve high-quality synthesis.
 By training on large corpora of raw audio waveforms, AudioLM learns to generate natural and coherent continuations given short prompts.
 When trained on speech, and without any transcript or annotation, AudioLM generates syntactically and semantically plausible speech continuations while also maintaining speaker identity and prosody for unseen speakers.
 Furthermore, we demonstrate how our approach extends beyond speech by generating coherent piano music continuations, despite being trained without any symbolic representation of music.

+### Musika!
+Fast Infinite Waveform Music Generation

+> Fast and user-controllable music generation could enable novel ways of composing or performing music.
+However, state-of-the-art music generation systems require large amounts of data and computational resources for training, and are slow at inference.
+This makes them impractical for real-time interactive use.
+In this work, we introduce Musika, a music generation system that can be trained on hundreds of hours of music using a single consumer GPU, and that allows for much faster than real-time generation of music of arbitrary length on a consumer CPU.
+We achieve this by first learning a compact invertible representation of spectrogram magnitudes and phases with adversarial autoencoders, then training a Generative Adversarial Network (GAN) on this representation for a particular music domain.
+A latent coordinate system enables generating arbitrarily long sequences of excerpts in parallel, while a global context vector allows the music to remain stylistically coherent through time.
+We perform quantitative evaluations to assess the quality of the generated samples and showcase options for user control in piano and techno music generation.
+We release the source code and pretrained autoencoder weights at this http URL, such that a GAN can be trained on a new music domain with a single GPU in a matter of hours.

 ### Symphony Generation with Permutation Invariant Language Model.

 > In this work, we present a symbolic symphony music generation solution, SymphonyNet, based on a permutation invariant language model.
 To bridge the gap between text generation and symphony generation task, we propose a novel Multi-track Multi-instrument Repeatable (MMR) representation with particular 3-D positional embedding and a modified Byte Pair Encoding algorithm (Music BPE) for music tokens.
 A novel linear transformer decoder architecture is introduced as a backbone for modeling extra-long sequences of symphony tokens.
 Meanwhile, we train the decoder to learn automatic orchestration as a joint task by masking instrument information from the input.
 We also introduce a large-scale symbolic symphony dataset for the advance of symphony generation research.
 Our empirical results show that our proposed approach can generate coherent, novel, complex and harmonious symphony compared to human composition, which is the pioneer solution for multi-track multi-instrument symbolic music generation.

+### RAVE: A variational autoencoder for fast and high-quality neural audio synthesis

+> Deep generative models applied to audio have improved by a large margin the state-of-the-art in many speech and music related tasks.
+However, as raw waveform modelling remains an inherently difficult task, audio generative models are either computationally intensive, rely on low sampling rates, are complicated to control or restrict the nature of possible signals.
+Among those models, Variational AutoEncoders (VAE) give control over the generation by exposing latent variables, although they usually suffer from low synthesis quality.
+In this paper, we introduce a Realtime Audio Variational autoEncoder (RAVE) allowing both fast and high-quality audio waveform synthesis.
+We introduce a novel two-stage training procedure, namely representation learning and adversarial fine-tuning.
+We show that using a post-training analysis of the latent space allows a direct control between the reconstruction fidelity and the representation compactness.
+By leveraging a multi-band decomposition of the raw waveform, we show that our model is the first able to generate 48kHz audio signals, while simultaneously running 20 times faster than real-time on a standard laptop CPU.
+We evaluate synthesis quality using both quantitative and qualitative subjective experiments and show the superiority of our approach compared to existing models.
+Finally, we present applications of our model for timbre transfer and signal compression.
+All of our source code and audio examples are publicly available.

 ### Theme Transformer: Symbolic Music Generation with Theme-Conditioned Transformer.